c8r/kit/readme.md

 # Styleguide

-Generate a styleguide from Compositor Lab configs.
+Generate a styleguide for React components, including those built with [Lab](https://compositor.io/lab).
+Include other types of documentation as well, using a nifty superset of [Markdown](https://github.com/c8r/markdown).

 ## Installation